-Sellers are finding that the chances of finding a serious buyer in as little as a week is higher than ever with figures indicating that they are twice as likely to sell in this time frame now, than they would have been back in 2019.
+Sellers are finding that the chances of finding a serious buyer in as little as a week are higher than ever, with figures indicating that they are twice as likely to sell in this time frame now as they would have been back in 2019.

 “Having a buyer for your own property, subject to contract, puts those who are buying again in a powerful position compared to buyers who have yet to sell, and agents report that these ‘power buyers’ are more likely to get the property that they want and negotiate the best deal on price.”

-The research, compiled by Rightmove, is the latest indicator that, in the two years since the onset of the Covid pandemic, the property market remains strong and resilient despite the state of the economy and the end of the stamp duty holiday.
+The research, compiled by Rightmove, is the latest indicator that, in the two years since the onset of the COVID pandemic, the property market has remained strong and resilient despite the state of the economy and the end of the stamp duty holiday.

-A knock on effect from the pandemic was the increased demand for larger properties due to an escalating number of workers either forced to work from home or, following the end of the lockdowns, choosing to continue to do so.
+A knock-on effect of the pandemic was the increased demand for larger properties due to an escalating number of workers either forced to work from home or, following the end of the lockdowns, choosing to continue to do so.
 Being forced to stay home meant many people’s priorities changed when looking at what type of property they were looking to buy.

-The result of this demand for larger homes was an increase of 3.4% in seller asking price for properties with four or more bedrooms.
-This went a long way in encouraging homeowners to place their properties for sale on the market with a 12% rise on the number of sellers on the market, when compared with the same period last year.
+The result of this demand for larger homes was an increase of 3.4% in seller asking prices for properties with four or more bedrooms.
+This went a long way in encouraging homeowners to place their properties for sale on the market, with a 12% rise in the number of sellers on the market when compared with the same period last year.

-Head of regional agency at Strutt & Parker, Kate Eales, stated: “The trend of a significant number of people planning to work from home for three days a week or more in the longer term has created new hotspots across the country for part-time commuters including Shropshire, North Cotswolds and Suffolk.”
+Head of regional agency at Strutt & Parker, Kate Eales, stated: “The trend of a significant number of people planning to work from home for three days a week or more in the longer term has created new hotspots across the country for part-time commuters, including Shropshire, the North Cotswolds, and Suffolk.”